 North Beach was also an area with a wild night scene in the 1800s, with many a brothel.
 Back then, if a man walked drunk down the streets he might be captured and forced to work on a nasty ship in horrendous conditions.
 Don't worry- this won't happen to you these days!

 Peter and Paul Cathedral can be found in North Beach, a gorgeous white cathedral that also reminds one of Europe's finest.
 Laid out in front of it is the city park, Washington Square Park, which is the home of the North Beach Festival in mid-June.
 This festival celebrates North Beach's Italian and Beat history and you will hear some great old Jazz music here.
-At the end of July, there is the North Beach Jazz Festival.

 To soak up some music history, head to Vesuvio, a gorgeous bar with stained glass windows, where Jack Kerouac and Dylan Thomas used to hang out.
 Choose from downstairs or upstairs seating.
 For some nitty-gritty history, head to The Saloon, one of the oldest bars in San Francisco, where many a wild happening occurred in the 1800s.
 The crowd here is still pretty rowdy and they have great blues musicians.
 Janis Joplin used to party here.